JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 3. Run the "discord_embed" file.

-4. write the keyword + SKU in your discord server. format: $scrape SKU (example: $scrape CW1590-100)
+4. write the keyword ($) + SKU in your discord server.
+   format: $scrape SKU --> (example: $scrape CW1590-100)

 The Scraper will now send you all listed sizes and their prices in the discord server.
 Also the Hypeboost Product URL is in the blue title.
 At the bottom of the discord message you can also find the StockX and Restocks Product URL to the Scraped Product.

+# Notes
+This is my first Github Project and the code might not be the best or the simplest, if you have any questions just ask them and i will try to help.

+# Return Message Example:
+The return message looks like this:

 ![image](https://user-images.githubusercontent.com/103487648/220943667-49b95419-911b-4276-afca-d8c7125b61e0.png)